Monthly Tech-Tip from Tony Hansen SignUp

 And it contains no cobalt!
 Fairly close in appearance to the classic cone 6 Floating Blue recipe used across North America, this is a variation of the Alberta Slip Rutile Blue glaze (except this adds 1% tin oxide, 1% black copper oxide and 2% ceramic rutile, it is GA6-C1).
 Because of the melt fluidity, it thins on the edges of contours and breaks to the color of the underlying body.
 It looks best on dark bodies, but if thick it is OK on light ones also.

 Rutile blue glazes are actually titanium blues (because rutile mineral is an impure source of TiO2 and Fe2O3).
 The iron and titanium in the rutile react to form the floating blue effect.
 The GA6-C recipe has always relied on a 4% rutile addition.
 Its GA6-A base recipe contains significant iron (because of the 80% Alberta Slip), so could titanium oxide deliver the same floating blue effect?
 Yes.
 These mugs are M390 clay.
-The top left one is the standard GA6-C (with rutile) fired using the C6DHSC firing schedule (the bottom left normal cool produces little color).
+The top left one is the standard GA6-C (with rutile) fired using the C6DHSC slow-cool firing schedule (the bottom left normal cool PLC6DS schedule produces little color).
 But the ones on the right switch the 4% rutile for titanium dioxide (the L4655 recipe).
-The top right was fired using the C6DHSC slow cool schedule, the bottom right was the PLC6DS schedule.
-The takeaway: Titanium is a much more consistent and reliable material than rutile.
-An excellent blue color is produced even without a slow cool (lower right).
-A lower percentage of titanium is also an option.
+The top right was fired using the slow cool, the bottom right was the normal cool schedule.
+Titanium is a much more consistent and reliable material than rutile.
+If it can produce an excellent blue color is produced even without a slow cool (lower right) then it is a better long-range choice.

 Buy me a coffee and we can talk